basil08/basil08.github.io/content/post/why-do-good-students-get-poor-marks.md

 The precedence of the CGPA being an important social indicator for competency further feeds the “utilitarian” motive behind cheating and amplifies the problem, as [noted][1] by Prof. Abhilash Jindal<sup>1</sup>.

 But why are students so strongly motivated to work in a company?
 Because we have been taught to regard an employee’s life as a model for a bright future.
 Instead of resilience and how to behave in times of crises, the constant dread of not being employed after graduation is drilled into our heads from a young age.
-No job after graduation is seen as a laughable taboo, even a mark of being useless.<sup>3</sup>
+Being jobless after graduation is seen as a laughable taboo, even a mark of being useless.<sup>3</sup>

 Are the companies not aware?
 Surely, over a long period of time, they should be able to identify that CGPA is a bad proxy for competency and thus, seek better metrics?
 Yes, but there are constraints.
-Some of my friends in the placement cell on campus told me how there are over 100 applications for 2 open positions.<sup>4</sup> Companies have to resort to automation.
+Some of my friends in the placement cell on campus told me how there are once over 100 applications for 2 open positions in a company.<sup>4</sup> Companies have to resort to automation.
 They can no longer individually assess each application.
 The process has lost the human touch.
 It has become more brutal, more cold like the steel edge of a knife.
 And I do not over-dramatise.
 It is routine for companies to reject students who have low CGPA.<sup>5</sup>

 ## A pitiful mentality